 Two hundred boring steps later and my brow is sweatier than John Goodman’s at a mayonnaise-eating contest—I must have gone at least 2K by now.

-The realization is settling in: I really should have dropped my morning dumpage out my fun hole earlier.
+The realization is settling in.
 I don’t really want to tempt this life-or-mess situation, so I’ll just walk nice and easy.
 It’s like an old car—you don’t want to give it too much gas and risk something coming loose.